AndrewEllis93/Print-Tuning-Guide/articles/pressure_advance.md

     #### Result
 - ![](/images/KFactor-Print.jpg)
 - Sometimes the best acceleration and decelerations values will not be on the same line.
 In this case, you should pick a midpoint between both.
+    - If they are more than a line or two apart:
+        - This often happens when there's too much [:page_facing_up:backlash](https://gfycat.com/mealycautiouscoqui) in the extruder.
+Pressure advance uses a reverse extruder move during decelerations.
+Excessive backlash causes some of that reverse move to be lost.
+        - You still want a tiny amount of backlash (when filament is loaded) to ensure your extruder gears aren't over tensioned.
 - Always choose the lower value if you are not entirely sure.
 - This is a great visual representation of what I mentioned earlier: **that there is rarely a perfect PA value.**